 Max.
+DHW time

-DHW time 1x044 Set the max DHW heating time (minutes).
-Wh the set 'Max.
-DHW time' expires, DHW heating 5
+Set the max DHW heating time (minutes).
+When DHW heating is active and the set 'Max.
+DHW time' expires, DHW heating is deactivated.

-- OFF: If the DHW temperature is lower than the DHW charging cut-in temperature, the DHW charging remains active for unlimited period of time.
-If the DHW temperature is higher than the DHW charging cut-in temperature, the charging is deactivated after 35 minutes. - The DHW heating / charging is deactivated when the set Value: 'Max.
+OFF: If the DHW temperature is lower than the DHW charging

+cut-in temperature, the DHW charging remains active for unlimited period of time.
+If the DHW temperature is higher than the DHW charging cut-in temperature, the charging is deactivated after 35 minutes.

+Value: The DHW heating / charging is deactivated when the set

+'Max.
 DHW time' (in minutes) expires.

-DHW deact. time (DHW deactivation time) 1x045 Set the time (minutes) that must elapse after a DHW heating period before new DHW heating period can be started.
+DHW deact. time (DHW deactivation time)

+Set the time (minutes) that must elapse after a DHW heating period before a new DHW heating period can be started.

-Value: When the DHW heating / charging time has reached its maximum, DHW can only be heated / charged again after the set deactivation time (in minutes) has expired.
+When the DHW heating / charging time has reached its maximum, DHW can only be heated / charged again after the set deactivation time (in minutes) has expired.

+P demand 1x050

-P demand x050 55 The circulation pump in the master circuit can be controlled in relation the master circuit's demand or slave circuit's demand. n to The circulation pump i conditions.
+The circulation pump in the master circuit can be controlled in relation to the master circuit's demand or slave circuit's demand.